jrmeier/fast-trade/README.md

 Strategies include all the instructions needed to run the backtest minus the data.

-### Strategy Requirements
+### backtest Requirements

 - name:
   - string, optional
   - default: `None`
-  - description: a string for quick reference of the strategy
+  - description: a string for quick reference of the backtest
 - chart_period:
   - string, optional
   - default: `"1Min"`